 Memorials can be made to the Alzheimer's Association @alz.org or directly by mail to:

 Washington, DC 20090-6011

-To send flowers to Rev. Glenna Faye (Morris) McVeigh's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Glenna Faye (Morris) McVeigh, please visit our floral store.